 Let us begin by saying that almond milk during pregnancy is great to consume it, as it has many benefits.
 Some of the benefits include:

-Vitamins: Almond milk is a healthy alternative to cow’s milk as it contains a number of vital vitamins, including Vitamin A, B12, E and D. Apart from keeping you and the growing baby healthy, some of these vitamins, especially vitamin E, also helps to keep your skin radiant and healthy, by preventing acne and pigmentation
+Almond milk is an healthier alternative in comparison to cow’s milk as it contains a number of vital vitamins, including Vitamin A, B12, E, and D. These keep you and the growing baby healthy, some of these vitamins, especially vitamin E, also helps to keep your skin radiant and healthy, by preventing acne and pigmentation.

-Antioxidants: As the placenta develops, pregnant women are impacted by oxidative stress.
-Almond milk is rich in antioxidants and reduces the effect of oxidative stress
+As the placenta develops, pregnant women are impacted by oxidative stress.
+Almond milk is rich in antioxidants and reduces the effect of oxidative stress.

-Omega-3 fatty acids: The omega-3 fatty acids in almond milk goes a long way in keeping the pregnant woman’s heart-healthy and strong
+The omega-3 fatty acids in almond milk goes a long way in keeping the pregnant woman’s heart-healthy and strong.

-Pro-vegan: If you are vegan, then cow’s milk is off the menu for you.
-Almond milk, in that case, is an excellent option for you as it has no animal byproducts and yet is as nutritious as cow’s milk
+If you are vegan, then cow’s milk is off the menu for you.
+Almond milk, in that case, is an excellent option for you as it has no animal byproducts and yet is as nutritious as cow’s milk.

-Long Shelf Life: Apart from all these, there is an added benefit that almond milk is much easier to store as compared to cow’s milk.
+Apart from all these, there is an added benefit that almond milk is much easier to store as compared to cow’s milk.
 This is because almond milk does not require refrigeration and comes with a long shelf life!
-So if you are traveling long distance during your pregnancy, you can easily carry almond milk with you
+So if you are traveling long distance during your pregnancy, you can easily carry almond milk with you.

 All of these benefits sound great.
 But we also need to understand some of the risks or side effects associated with almond milk when consumed during pregnancy.

-Possible allergen: Many people are known to be allergic to nuts.
+Many people are known to be allergic to nuts.
 If you are one of them, then almond milk is not an option for you.
 If you are unaware of any food allergies, it might be a good idea to get yourself tested or have almond milk in a very small quantity and watch out for any adverse reactions.
-If you do consume almond milk in large quantities with a possible nut allergy, then it can lead to multiple pregnancy complications
+Consuming almond milk in large quantities with a possible nut allergy, then it can lead to multiple pregnancy complications.

-Goitrogen: Almonds are known to suppress the functioning of the thyroid gland.
-While the impact is minimum, if you already have some kind thyroid dysfunction, then almond milk might aggravate your situation
+Almonds are known to suppress the functioning of the thyroid gland.
+While the impact is minimum, if you already have some kind thyroid dysfunction, then almond milk might aggravate your situation.